greatorangejuice/React-Presentation/textForPresentation.md

 Main React goal - it's simply UI bulding.
 The most popular thing, where we can use React - it's SPA or single page applications.

+#####WHAT MAKES REACTJS STAND OUT?

+ReactJS - it's component-based library.
+Thanks for react-components you can build incapsulated blocks with their own state, then compose them to make complex UIs.
+React has two variables of components: statefull and stateless.

-At first ReactJs it's JSX - special syntax,  which unites HTML and JS.
+At first ReactJS it's JSX - special syntax,  which unites HTML and JS.

 And Virtual DOM